carla-simulator/carla/Docs/coding_standard.md

 C++
 ---

+  * Comments should not exceed 80 columns, code may exceed this limit a bit in rare occasions if it results in clearer code.
   * Compilation should not give any error or warning (`clang++ -Wall -Wextra -std=C++14 -Wno-missing-braces`).
   * Unreal C++ code (CarlaUE4 and Carla plugin) follow the